Coordinated Disclosure · VU#487875

 Coordinated through CERT/CC VINCE (VU#487875).
 CISA Vulnerability Response Coordination engaged as of 2026-04-21 (ANALYGENCE / CISA VRC).

 This advisory was prepared by Karim El Labban, ZERO|TOLERANCE Security Research.
-The findings were validated via passive reconnaissance and read-only API interaction.
+Findings were validated primarily through passive reconnaissance and read-only API interaction.
+Validation of finding 3.3 (Configuration Injection) required writing between two and four test records to the unauthenticated configuration endpoint on 2026-03-13 (id:9 through id:12, containing benign URL strings and one empty string); the evidentiary status and persistence of those records are documented in section 3.3 and Appendix A.11.
 No credentials were used, created, or brute-forced.
 No data was exfiltrated beyond what was returned in standard HTTP responses to unauthenticated requests.
+No production data was read, modified, or destroyed beyond the four test records described above.
 All testing was conducted from a single attribution-clean IP.
+This methodology is consistent with widely accepted norms for good-faith security research as described by the U.S. Department of Justice's 2022 policy on charging cases under the Computer Fraud and Abuse Act, the CERT/CC vulnerability disclosure guidelines, and ISO 29147 (Vulnerability Disclosure).
 Test artifacts are documented in CERT/CC case materials.

 For coordinated disclosure inquiries or to verify advisory integrity, contact security@zerotolerance.me.
 Public key 0x7BD71863418DC1BE is published on keys.openpgp.org and at /.well-known/pgp-key.txt.